St. John's wort

 Since St. John's wort can interact with medications used during surgery, you should stop taking it at least 5 days or more before surgery.
 Make sure your doctor and surgeon know you are taking St. John's wort.

 Women who are pregnant, trying to become pregnant, or breastfeeding should not take St. John's wort.

 St. John's wort interacts with a large number of medications.
 In most cases, St. John's wort makes the medication less effective.
-In other cases, however, St. John's wort may make the effects of a medication stronger.
+In other cases, St. John's wort may make the effects of a medication stronger.

 If you are being treated with any medications, you should not use St. John's wort without first talking to your doctor.
-St. John’s wort may interact with many different medications, including but not limited to the following:
+St. John's wort may interact with many different medications, including but not limited to the following:

 Antidepressants -- St. John's wort may interact with medications used to treat depression or other mood disorders, including tricyclic antidepressants, SSRIs, and monoamine oxidase inhibitors (MAOIs).
 Taking St. John's wort with these medications tends to increase side effects, and could lead to a dangerous condition called serotonin syndrome.
 Do not take St. John's wort with other antidepressants, including: